Current UW Student Admission

 Application Requirements

-Students interested in applying to Computer Science or Computer Engineering must complete at least 30 graded credits and complete the prerequisites listed below by the time of application.
+Students interested in applying to Computer Science or Computer Engineering must complete at least 30 graded credits (not from AP/IB) and complete the prerequisites listed below by the time of application.
 Applicants must submit an online application through the application portal, write a personal statement, and fill out a work history section outlining their work & extracurricular involvement.

 Computer Science Prerequisites